 \section{Introduction}

-High-$Q$ optical microresonators \cite{braginsky1989quality, strekalov2016nonlinear} have unique properties that make them an attractive tool for creating optical sensors.
-The combination of low losses and high optical energy in a small effective mode volume allows for pronounced nonlinear effects and high sensitivity to various external influences.
+High-$Q$ optical microresonators \cite{braginsky1989quality, strekalov2016nonlinear} have unique properties that make them an attractive tool for optical sensors.
+The combination of low losses and high optical energy in a small effective mode volume allows for high sensitivity to various external influences.
 Progress in the fabrication of microresonators has led to the development of integrated technologies, thanks to which a microresonator sensor can be manufactured on a small chip and still have high enough quality factor and nonlinearity values \cite{Shi:23, Zhang:17, Zhang:21}.

-While the probe light propagates within the microresonator due to almost total internal reflection, some of the optical field escapes from the microresonator, forming evanescent field \cite{Gorodetsky1994HighQOW, Righini2011WhisperingGM}.
+While probe light propagates within the microresonator due to almost total internal reflection, some of the optical field escapes from the microresonator, forming an evanescent field \cite{Gorodetsky1994HighQOW, Righini2011WhisperingGM}.
 Any change in the environment within the area of this evanescent field leads to a shift in the resonant frequency of the microresonator, which can be detected by measuring the output phase of the probe field.

-This approach could be relevant for biosensors and analysis of chemical reactions, down to distinguishing single molecules \cite{zhang2018optical, granizo2025functionalized}.
+Such sensor could be relevant for biosensors and analysis of chemical reactions, up to distinguishing single molecules \cite{zhang2018optical, granizo2025functionalized}.
 Theoretical \cite{yu2021whispering, arnold2013taking} and experimental \cite{vollmer2008single, li2018quantum, yue2021label} studies have been conducted to demonstrate the practical effectiveness of a sensor based on microresonators.

-Another possible application of the microresonator based sensors is the quantum nondemolition (QND) measurement of the optical power.
-If the microresonator medium has the qubic (Kerr) nonlinearity, which is typically the case, then the two beams, the probe and the signal one, propagating through the microresonator, interact by means of the cross-phase modulation effect, and the subsequent measurement of the probe beam phase allow us to learn the value of the signal mode power without (in the ideal lossless case) changing it, as it was proposed in the articles \cite{Drummondquantum1994, Balybin2022}.